What are Sanford Health and North Memorial Health announcing?

 How will the partnership address health equity?

-As one system, we are committed to ensuring equitable access to care for everyone, including communities that have historically faced challenges to health care access due to geographic, economic or social factors.
+As one system, we are committed to ensuring equitable access to care for everyone, including communities that have historically faced challenges to health care access.
 Together, we will also continue our historic commitment to working alongside community organizations to advance the care needs of those we serve.

 How will this partnership benefit employees?